Explore the Jorvik Group

 There are no baby changing facilities in Barley Hall.
 Breast feeding is welcome in our attraction.
 There are plenty of seats in our attraction where you can make yourself comfortable.

-Information about our Group bookings can be found here but please contact our Reservations Team on 01904 615505 if you wish to discuss any additional access needs that members of your group may have.
+Information about our Group bookings can be found here but please contact our Reservations Team if you wish to discuss any additional access needs that members of your group may have (please note our Reservations Team are currently unavailable as we are temporarily closed).

 A visual story is available to download here as a pre visit guide to what a typical visit should be like and what you will encounter.
 These are also available on request from our reservations department either by email or a printed version can be posted out to you.